DandiAndy/n8n-node-workspace/README.md

 ## Custom Nodes

-This project includes two custom nodes:
+This project includes example custom nodes:

 - **ExampleNode**: An example custom node demonstrating basic functionality.
-- **CustomNode**: A custom node that can be tailored to specific use cases.

 Each custom node has its own directory containing a Dockerfile, package.json, and the node implementation.

-## Examples

-The `examples` directory contains sample workflows and credentials that demonstrate how to use the custom nodes in n8n.
-You can import these workflows into your n8n instance to see them in action.

 ## Contributing